APIScorcher/inforecon/README.md

 Inforecon is a simple tool that is used to scan websites and get information.

 # What it can do
-Currently it can get website banners, IP and scan common ports, Shodan Scan, CloudFlare Detection (Massive thanks to christophetd, https://github.com/christophetd/), subdomain enumeration, directory fuzzing did I tell you it also has **colors**?
+Currently it can get website banners, IP and scan common ports, Shodan Scan, CloudFlare Detection (Massive thanks to christophetd, https://github.com/christophetd/), subdomain enumeration, directory fuzzing, did I tell you it also has **colors**?

 # Why
 because I was bored and wanted to make something thats actually good..